Wonderland Trail: Trail shelters

 There are three backcountry shelters along the Wonderland Trail in the National Park Service rustic.
 They are the Summerland Trail Shelter, the Indian Bar Trail Shelter, and North Mowich Trail Shelter.
 Staying at these shelters is considered backcountry camping and requires a permit.
 The shelters were built by the Civilian Conservation Corps between 1934 and 1940.
 See Wonderland Trail Shelters.

 Wilderness permits

 A backcountry permit, including reservations for designated camping areas, is required to hike the Wonderland Trail.
 Prospective hikers can enter a lottery for permits early in the year.
-After the lottery, people may reserve designated camping areas using the Federal Government's Recreation.gov site.
-30% of sites are held for 'walk-up' allocation at the park's wilderness centers.
+After the lottery, people may reserve designated camping areas using the federal government's Recreation.gov website.
+30% of slots are held for 'walk-up' allocation at the park's wilderness centers.

 Due to the damage suffered as the result of a flood in November 2006 the park service did not accept reservations for the 2007 summer season for attempts to hike the entire Wonderland Trail.
 The trail was reopened on August 3, 2007, after extensive work by the park service, the Washington Conservation Corps, Student Conservation Association and 1,700 volunteers.